Tips to Help you Get a Good Night’s Sleep

 By Sarah Parker Ward

-If you’re looking for that edge to keep you on your game during daylight hours, know that one of the most important things you can do happens at night: getting a good night's sleep.
-Experts agree that getting the right amount of quality shut eye is essential for you to function on all cylinders, yet nearly one third of Americans get less than the recommended 7-8 hours of sleep a night.
+Experts agree that getting the right amount of quality shuteye is essential to your ability to function on all cylinders, yet nearly one third of Americans get less than the recommended 7-8 hours of sleep a night.

-If you’re one of the many looking for answers to your sleeplessness troubles, we have straightforward solutions below.
+If you’re one of the many looking for answers to your sleeplessness troubles, these straightforward solutions can help.

 The Trouble with Sleeplessness

 Sleep is essential to healthy brain and body function – it’s when the body rejuvenates and repairs itself from the rigors of each day, in preparation of the next.
 Naturally, then, a lack of sleep can lead to lower cognitive function and is linked to long-term health concerns like high blood pressure, heart disease and stroke.
 It can also lead to immediate dangers, including the 5,000-6,000 fatal car crashes that may be caused by drowsiness each year.

 There can be many causes of sleeplessness, but if your sleeplessness seems to be chronic, you may be dealing with insomnia and should see a doctor.

 There are a lot of ways to help ensure you get a deep, restful sleep each night.
 Here are some tips to consider that may offer worthwhile results: